potassco/clorm/docs/clorm/factbase.rst

    with multiple predicate definitions then the ``unify`` function will match to only the first predicate definition in the list of predicates.

-The ``FactBaseBuilder`` provides a helper class to make it easier to build fact bases.
+The ``FactBaseBuilder`` provides a helper class to simplify the process of turning raw symbols into facts stored within a ``FactBase``.

 It also provides integrated features to make it easier to define field indexes.

 Because defining queries is a potentially common requirement the field